-Since that day I have tried to comprehend if it would even be possible for people to live in complete non-harm to earth and life; using only that which replenishes or is returned in kind.
-Leaving topsoil unencrusted, covered with vegetation.
+Since that day I have often tried to imagine if it would even be possible for people to live in a non-destructive way, in complete non-harm to earth and life; using only that which replenishes or is returned in kind.
+With topsoil unencrusted, covered with vegetation.
 The lands, waters and air unpoisoned, and all species thriving.
 We are so very far from that now that the idea is almost impossible to imagine.
-It would be a very different way of life than the one we have developed.
-In 1989/90 I printed a couple of books in very small numbers (one was a linocut, edition of 25) exploring the idea.
-Of course it seemed rather “caveman-ish.”
-But I felt these ways could have been developed over time to create a comfortable life for our species.
+It would be a very different way of life than the one we have developed – but I can’t help but feel that if we had started this way we could have produced a quite comfortable life for our species.

 In 1989/90 I created a couple of books in very small numbers exploring the idea.
 One was a crude linocut (I cut the linoleum after hours in the Tiffany photo studio) edition of 25, sent to friends; the other was an edition of 200 printed offset.
 Very few survive.
 Of course the idea seemed totally primitive, as it was essentially restarting the human relationship to earth and life.
 Considering human intelligence, I felt these ways could have been developed over time to create a comfortable life for us, without the accompanying harms to the planet.
 Reluctantly, however, I have had to admit it seems our species is enthusiastically tackling what it may well be “designed” to do: take out life (including our own), acidify the oceans, change the climate and leave behind poison, radioactivity and a “reef” of hard materials.